Norman McCay: Fictional character biography

-At the final battle involving the Outsiders, the Justice League and the heroes who escaped from the super-hero gulag, a nuclear bomb is dropped by the United Nations.
+At the final battle involving the Outsiders, the Justice League, and the heroes who escaped from imprisonment, a nuclear bomb is dropped by the United Nations.
 The Spectre asks McCay to pass judgement on who is right.
 McCay, recognizing that the situation is more complex than simply a right or wrong decision, sees an alternative.

-After the bomb detonates, McCay grows angry at the Spectre's announced intent to depart and leave things as they are.
-He informs him that if Superman went to the U.N. and events proceed this would allow the very evil that the Spectre is supposed to oppose.
-As Superman rages at the U.N., McCay reaches him and informs him of the few survivors and calls attention to the fact that conflict arises when superhumans separate themselves from humans.
+McCay grows angry at the Spectre's announced intent to depart and leave things as they are.
+As Superman rages at the U.N., McCay calls attention to the fact that conflict arises when superhumans separate themselves from humans.
 This convinces Superman to calm down and follow a new path.
+McCay is later seen giving an inspiring sermon to his parish, which is attended by the Spectre's human host Jim Corrigan.